HOME Tokyo and Surroundings Tokyo Akihabara Why Does Your Lost Wallet Get Returned? Here's What to Do If You Lose Something in Japan

 Another thing to pay attention to is bicycle theft.
 In the recent years the number of people riding bicycles have increased in the Tokyo area and with that the number of bicycle thefts has increased.
 Even if you lock your bicycle, simple locks can be easily broken.
 Instead of parking on the street, we recommend using paid parking spaces.

-Many foreigners may be surprised that lost wallets are returned with money in them.
-In Japan there is a possibility for not only wallets but mobile phones and other valuable items to be returned.
-If you lose or drop something, don’t give up and submit a report at the police station or Koban.
-Wallets and cash have a high probability of being returned, but on the other hand low value expendable items like umbrellas are frequently stolen.
-If you stop by the convenience store on a rainy day and put your umbrella in the rack, there is a possibility of it being stolen.
-Japan is relatively safe, however make sure to keep track of your belongings to have a safe trip in Japan.
+Many foreigners may be surprised to learn that lost wallets in Japan are often returned with the money still inside.
+In Japan, not only wallets but also mobile phones and other valuable items have a good chance of being returned if lost.
+If you lose or drop something, don’t give up—submit a report at a police station or Koban.
+While wallets and cash have a high probability of being returned, low-value items like umbrellas are frequently stolen.
+For instance, if you leave your umbrella in a rack at a convenience store on a rainy day, it might get taken.
+Japan is relatively safe, but be sure to keep track of your belongings to ensure a smooth and enjoyable trip.

-Tokyo Metropolitan Police Department: Lost item handling situation (2017)
+・Tokyo Metropolitan Police Department: Lost item handling situation (2023)

 *This information is from the time of this article's publication.